coinflex-exchange/v2/source/includes/_v2_websocket.md

 **Channel Update Frequency** : 250ms

-The websocket will reply with the shown success response format for EACH balance asset channel which has been successfully subscribed to.
+The websocket will reply with the shown success response format for **each** balance asset channel which has been successfully subscribed to.

 If a subscription has been made to **balance:all**, the data array in the message from this balance channel will contain a JSON **list**.
 Each JSON will contain balance details for each spot asset.
 Otherwise the data array will contain a **single** JSON corresponding to one spot asset per asset channel subscription.